 As always, make sure you look carefully at the application terms.
-Some lenders don't require credit checks to give you a loan but might ask for your scores to determine your rates.
+Some lenders don’t require a credit check for small business loans but might ask for your scores to determine your rates.

 4. Equipment Financing

-If you need small business loans with no credit check to buy equipment for your business but don't have the cash to pay for it in full, equipment financing may help you get it.
+If you need small business loans with no credit check to buy equipment for your business but don’t have the cash to pay for it in full, equipment financing may help you get it.
 The equipment itself serves as collateral for the loan, which means that you can qualify without submitting extensive financial documentation.
-Financing is also tax deductible up to $500,000.
+Financing is also tax-deductible up to $500,000.

 Unfortunately, it also comes with a fixed interest rate of up to 30 percent.
 That means you’ll ultimately end up paying more than the item is worth.
 And if it takes you a long time to pay it off, you might find yourself with a fully paid piece of obsolete equipment.

 If you’re a homeowner as well as an entrepreneur, you may have considered tapping your home equity.
 You may have also gotten discouraged because home equity loans and HELOCs require you to have good credit.

-There is another way, and it doesn't require a credit check at all.
-It's called Sell and Stay by EasyKnock, and it allows you to sell your home while remaining in place as a tenant.
-You pay rent to EasyKnock until you're ready to relocate or repurchase the property.
+There is another way, and it doesn’t require small business loans or a credit check at all.
+It’s called Sell & Stay by EasyKnock, and it allows you to sell your home while remaining in place as a tenant.
+You pay rent to EasyKnock until you’re ready to relocate or repurchase the property.

 It’s not a loan, so you’re not putting your home at risk.
 Instead, you get a percentage of the equity you’ve built up, free and clear, and you don’t have to go through the emotional pain of moving.